Ebola Outbreaks in Africa

 February 26, 2021 - The U.S. CDC reported the U.S. government would funnel travelers from DRC and Guinea to six U.S. airports.
 Airlines will collect and transmit passenger information to the CDC for public health follow-up and intervention for all passengers boarding a flight to the U.S. in DRC or Guinea within the previous 21 days.
 Passengers can expect verification of data on arrival to ensure completeness and accurateness of contact information.
 This information will be shared with U.S. state and local health departments to monitor arrivals in their jurisdiction appropriately.

-February 25, 2021 - The WHO reported nine cases, including five deaths had been reported in Guinea.
-While no confirmed Ebola cases have been recorded outside of the country, six nations bordering Guinea are finalizing their national preparedness and readiness operational plans according to a WHO readiness assessment tool.
-The overall state of readiness in the six countries is nearly 66% which is still lower than the benchmark of 80%.
+February 25, 2021 - The WHO reported nine cases, including five deaths, reported in Guinea.
+According to a WHO readiness assessment tool, while no confirmed Ebola cases have been recorded outside of the country, six nations bordering Guinea are finalizing their national preparedness and readiness operational plans.
+The overall state of readiness in the six countries is nearly 66% which is still lower than 80%.

 February 23, 2021 - The WHO announced the vaccination began in Guinea after receiving more than 11,000 doses of Merck's Ervebo rVSV-ZEBOV Ebola vaccine from its headquarters in Geneva.
-The WHO is also organizing the deployment of over 8,500 doses received directly from Merck in the initial phase of immunization.
+The WHO is also organizing the deployment of over 8,500 doses received directly from Merck in the initial immunization phase.

 February 18, 2021 - The WHO reported, 'With efforts gathering pace to promptly tackle the new Ebola outbreaks in Guinea and the Democratic Republic of the Congo, the WHO is deploying teams of experts to support the national authorities ramp up the response and avert widespread infections.
 A consignment of more than 11,000 doses of the Ebola vaccine is expected to arrive in Guinea this weekend.
 Also, more than 8,500 doses will be shipped from the United States of America for a total of 20,000 doses.
 A 30-strong vaccination team has already been mobilized locally and is ready to deploy as soon as the vaccines are received.